 - Leasing any vehicle or building while having reasonable cause to believe that it would be used for prostitution purposes

 It is important to note that an alleged sexual offense does not need to have actually occurred in order for an arrest to take place.
 Police can make an arrest for prostitution if there is evidence that there was an attempt to engage in a prohibited act.
 For example, the police could arrest an individual if they observed the person paying money to a suspected prostitute.
-Because prostitution charges in Greenville can take so many forms, it is essential to work with an attorney who understands the intricacies of these cases.
+Because these charges can take so many forms, it is essential to work with an prostitution attorney in Greenville who understands the intricacies of these cases.

 Possible Defenses to Prostitution Charges

 While prostitution charges might seem dire, there are defenses available.
 An experienced prostitution lawyer could help an individual construct a defense that takes into account the unique facts of their case.